EGjika/EGjika/README.md

 - 👋 Hi, I’m @EGjika
 - 👀 I’m interested in Statistics and Data Science
 - 🌱 I’m currently learning nothing and everything
-- 💞️ I’m looking to collaborate on R and Python
+- 💞️ I’m looking to collaborate on R and Python, modelling and prediction.
 - 📫 How to reach me LinkedIn https://www.linkedin.com/in/eralda-dhamo-gjika-71879128/?originalSubdomain=al

 <!---